B-Selin/B-Selin/README.md

 ### 💡 About Me

-I'm a financial auditor pivoted into siftware engineering.
+I'm a financial auditor pivoting into software engineering.
 My educational path has been diverse, encompassing economics, auditing, and a year of college for computer science.
 My heart is set on becoming a proficient software engineer.
 I've explored JavaScript, CSS, HTML, and Python, and I'm currently diving into Django while actively crafting projects utilizing the MERN (MongoDB, Express, React, Node) stack.

 ### 🌟 Latest Project